alirezacomputerengineer/ScorePlay/README.md

 ## Future Improvements
 As I mentioned above, I developed the solution **Easy to Undersatnd** and **Production-Ready**.
 Here is some improvments to turn this solution **Ready to Market**:
 1. **Persist data using a database**: To make the solution simple and production ready, I avoid persist data. at this solution the data is stored in memory.
 To make the data persistent across restarts and usable in a production environment, integrate a relational database like **PostgreSQL**, **MySQL**, or NoSQLs Likes **MongoDB**. to do that, I proposed using **GORM**(ORM for GO).
 Integrate GORM to interact with the database more easily.
-This allows you to define relationships, run migrations, and handle CRUD operations seamlessly. it is so easy, Define models with GORM, Replace in-memory operations with GORM database queries and Implement migrations using [text](db.AutoMigrate(&models.Tag{}, &models.Media{})) for example, we can store media in database:
+This allows you to define relationships, run migrations, and handle CRUD operations seamlessly. it is so easy, Define models with GORM, Replace in-memory operations with GORM database queries and Implement migrations using `db.AutoMigrate(&models.Tag{}, &models.Media{})` for example, we can store media in database:

 ```go
 func CreateMedia(c *gin.Context) {